Singaporean wins regional prize in Commonwealth Short Story Competition

-The contest is organised by the Commonwealth Foundation, an intergovernmental organisation based in London, to identify writers from Africa, the Americas, Europe and Asia who inspire their communities.
+The contest is organised by the Commonwealth Foundation, an intergovernmental organisation based in London, to identify writers from Africa, America, Europe and Asia who inspire their communities.

 Ms Ma's story is set in the year 2210.